Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Permissible partitions

 \section{Permissible partitions}

-In this section, we describe our definition of a permissible partition, limiting ourselves to partitions that are interpretable and substantively meaningful, while also substantially reducing the computational burden.
-To begin, recall from \Cref{sec:defnRPS} that we have $M$ features taking on $R$ discrete values and $\mathcal{K}$ is the set of all $K=R^M$ unique feature combinations.
-Therefore, we can partially order the feature combinations.
+In this section, we describe our definition of a permissible partition.
+We limit ourselves to partitions that are interpretable and substantively meaningful, and we show that doing so also substantially reduces the computational burden.
+Our approach is modular, however, and we could build the RPS with a different set of permissibility restrictions if warranted by the scientific context.
+To begin, recall that we have $M$ features taking on $R$ discrete values and $\mathcal{K}$ is the set of all $K = R^M$ unique feature combinations.
+We equip the feature combinations with a partial order.
 For a feature combination $k \in \mc{K}$, let $k_m$ denote the value that the $m$-th feature takes.
 We say $k \geq k^{\prime}$ if and only if $k_m \geq k^{\prime}_m$ for all $m = 1, \dots, M$.
 We say $k > k^{\prime}$ if $k \geq k^{\prime}$ but $k \neq k^{\prime}$, and say that $k$ and $k^{\prime}$ are incomparable if there are two features $m_1$ and $m_2$ such that $k_{m_1} > k^{\prime}_{m_1}$ and $k_{m_2} < k^{\prime}_{m_2}$.
-We denote the expected outcome of feature combination $k$ by $\beta_k$.
+We denote this $k \incomp k^{\prime}$ We denote the expected outcome of feature combination $k$ by $\beta_k$.
 We will return to our running example from the introduction (see Figure~\ref{fig:hass-running}).